coding-to-music/uploading-images-s3-mern/README.md

 https://uploading-images-s3-mern.herokuapp.com/

-I was able to get it working locally but not on Heroku.

 The create new user does not work

 So cannot log in.

+Could not verify it was writing to the database.

 By Lynn Mitchell https://github.com/lynn7mitchell